offirgolan/ember-parachute/README.md

 controller.setDefaultQueryParamValue('search', 'foo');
 controller.setDefaultQueryParamValue('direction', 'asc');
 ```

+If you set a new default value after the existing default has been promoted to the value, like when calling `setDefaultQueryParamValue` in the `setup` hook, you need to call `resetQueryParams` to apply those new defaults as the values.
+You can do this for all QPs or for a single one via `resetQueryParams(['nameOfQp'])`.

 __NOTE__: Changing the defaultValue at any point will not clear the query parameter from being shown in the URI.
 We do not have control over that as it is private API.